Mental Health Counselling Jobs

 If you are struggling with substance use, contact the SAMHSA National Helpline at 1-800-662-HELP (4357) to receive support and resources.
 Support is available 24/7.

-What are some top counselling roles?
+What are some top counselling or counsellor roles?

 Some common therapeutic jobs include psychotherapist, education counsellor, and school counsellor.
 The top jobs in terms of salary depend on your location, specialty, experience, person specification or title, and other factors.

-Where can a clinical psychologist work?
+Where can a clinical counsellor or psychologist work?

 A clinical psychologist can work jobs as an independent practioner or in a hospital or other care facility.
 Clinical psychologists often focus on providing treatment for a variety of mental health conditions.